-BUS401 Organizational Process Improvement 3 Credits Efficient organizational processes product and
+BUS401 Organizational Process Improvement 3 Credits

 Efficient organizational processes, product and service quality, and customer satisfaction are consistently moving targets.
 Organizations who aspire to the best that they can be must create a cycle of continuous process improvement within their organization.
 This course examines the organizational process for: assessing expectations of internal and external constituents, identifying the difference between the current state and the desired state, and empowering organizational teams to close the identified gaps between the current and desired states.